The basic format for citing articles is as follows:

 Editorial or Letter to the Editor

-The MLA Handbook suggests that if a work lacks a title, you may insert a short descriptive phrase.
-This certainly applies to editorials and letters to the editor, which may occasionally be missing a title:
+If a work lacks a title, you may insert a short descriptive phrase.
+This applies to editorials and letters to the editor, which may occasionally be missing a title:

 Johnson, Breanna.
 Letter.
 Chuggington Post [Feuilleton, CA], 11 Apr.
 2017, E9.